pm4ml/cbs-core-connector-test-harness/README.md

 - An Invalid Account
 - A Valid Account
 - A disabled Account
+- An account with transaction threshold (If supported by CBS)

 Make sure to note the account numbers or identifiers depending the your preferred account id type.